 While data is moving between different services and applications, it remains vulnerable to attack vectors.
 Man-in-the-Middle (MITM) attacks are typically geared toward intercepting data moving between servers, channels, and APIs.
 It is important to secure channels that transmit data within the organization’s network, as these attackers could impersonate parties to access more sensitive data.

 Methods of Accessing and Exposing Sensitive Data

-Random Fuzzing techniques automatically feed random, unexpected, or invalid input into applications then monitor the system for exceptions and bugs they can exploit.
-Attackers use a fuzzing process to target programs that accept structured queries, where a Fuzzing tool creates semi-valid input formats that can trick access control mechanisms but do not create enough unexpected behavior for detection.
+Random Fuzzing techniques automatically feed random, unexpected, or invalid input into applications and then monitor the system for exceptions and bugs they can exploit.
+Attackers use a fuzzing process to target programs that accept structured queries, whereas a Fuzzing tool creates semi-valid input formats that can trick access control mechanisms but do not create enough unexpected behavior for detection.

 Attackers frequently contact targets via email or text message, masquerading as legitimate users/organizations.
 The hackers pretend to be trusted sources, luring the targets to click on legitimate-looking URLs that typically lead to a login page.
-The targets are then convinced to input credentials that could be collected and used to orchestrate DDoS, Data Breaches, Hacks, and large-scale data theft.
+The targets are then convinced to input credentials that could be collected and used to orchestrate DDoS, Data Breaches, Hacking, and large-scale data theft.

 Examples of Sensitive Data Exposure Attacks

 In the recent past, several successful Sensitive Data Exposure attacks have occurred.